Accommodation On The Gibb River Road

 Mt Elizabeth Station

-Mount Elizabeth Station is 30 km off the Gibb River Road, the turn off is about 70 km after the Kalumburu Road intersection, 345 km from Derby.
-Unfortunately at this point that's all I can tell you about it, so check out their website.
+Mt.
+Elizabeth Station is a working cattle station, 30 km off the Gibb River Road.
+The turn off is about 70 km after the Kalumburu Road intersection, 345 km from Derby.

 Return to top